jestinmwilson/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 How to run this project :

-1- Download/clone the entire project and open it in IDE.
+1- Download/clone the entire project and open it in IDE

    https://github.com/jestinmwilson/Tic-Tac-Toe.git